dmalykh/taxonomy/README.md

 - Namespace

 ### Restrictions
-Category
-- name and parent id should be unique pair
+- Category name and parent id should be unique pair

-Tag
-- category required for tag.
+- category required for every tag
 - name and category id should be unique pair

 > Maybe you think how to create tag without category.